mytord/my_richdad/README.md

 3) `highcharts.js` for interactive chart

-4) `Acme\YahooBundle` for interaction with Yahoo Finance API

-5) `Acme\UserBundle` for customize registration and authorization process and user portfolio crud operations.
+4) `AppBundle` for interaction with Yahoo Finance API and customizing registration and authorization processes.
+Also it provides crud operations in user portfolio.

 Installation